albertllousas/functional-domain-driven-design/README.md

 domains are rich, giving to the domain real data and also behaviour.

 Functional programming advocates to separate data and behaviour, having [algebraic data types](https://en.wikipedia.org/wiki/Algebraic_data_type) on one side and functions over them on the other.

-You could think that FP clash with DDD because empowers anemic domain models but it is not true.
+> FP clash with DDD because empowers anemic domain models.

+**This is not true, at all.**

 At its heart, an anemic model is a model where the business rules are not being encapsulated by the model itself;
 instead of that, the behaviour is spread around a bunch of services out of the model, usually clients of it, ending up with just procedural code.

-Therefore, in FP, the model should contain the business rules, maybe just functions over the model but they would be part of the model as well.
+In FP, the domain model should contain the business rules, maybe just functions over the data model, but they would be part of the model as well.

-IMHO, this is how to apply DDD in FP context:

-- **Entities**: Algebraic data types + Functions (if needed)
-- **Value Objects (VO, Tiny types)**: Algebraic data types
-- **Factories**: Smart constructors or just Functions
-- **Aggregates**: Aggregate root + Entities + V.O. + Functions
-- **Domain Services**: Functions
-- **Repositories or any external dependency**: Type abstractions in the domain
+The problem of anemic domain model applies in any language paradigm, is about where to place the business rules, if they are not in the domain model (methods on the objects in OOP or functions in FP) it means that our logic will be spread in other layers, like application or infrastructure services, where it shouldn't be, remember, separation of concerns.

 ### Writing declarative and type-driven workflows